Exploring the Null Results in the Direct Detection Experiments, $(g-2)_\ell$ and Neutrino Mass in an Extended $U(1)_{L_\mu-L_\tau}$ Model Constrained through the $Z\to\ell^+\ell^-$ Decays: The Model

 with $T$ being either nucleon~($N$) or electron~($e$). $\mathbb{M}_{{\rm DM}-T}$ is the reduced mass of the DM-target 2-body system.
 Let's fix $(g^\prime/M_{Z^\prime})\sim \mathcal{O}(10^{-2})$ GeV$^{-1}$ for the numerical estimation of $\sigma_{{\rm DM}-T}$.
 Thus, with the existing DD bounds from the DM-nucleus scattering experiments~\cite{LZ:2022lsv}, Eq.~\eqref{eq:sig_DD} leads to $|\epsilon/g^\prime|^2<10^{-9}$ for a DM mass of 1 TeV.
 However, for a sub-GeV dark matter, a much relaxed upper bound can be obtained corresponding to the DD constraints~\cite{PandaX:2024muv, DAMIC-M:2025luv}\,\footnote{For a recent analysis, one can go through Ref.~\cite{Cheek:2025nul}.} and the white dwarf observations~\cite{Dasgupta:2019juq, Bell:2021fye}.
 Note that in the sub-GeV mass regime, the most stringent bounds on $|\epsilon/g^\prime|$ come from the experiments searching for a hidden gauge sector and will be discussed in Sec.~\ref{subsec:2C}.
 Therefore, even though the minimal setup can explain the present DD constraints for DM-electron scattering, it completely fails in the WIMP mass regime.

 The paper has proposed an extension of the minimal $\mathcal{G}_{\rm SM}\otimes U(1)_{L_\mu-L_\tau}$ particle spectrum with three $SU(2)_L$-singlet vector-like leptons~(VLL) $\psi$ and $\chi_{1,\,2}$, a complex $SU(2)_L$-singlet scalar $\eta$, and a real SM-singlet scalar $\xi$.
 Vector-like fermions transform in the non-chiral representations of the unbroken $\mathcal{G}_{\rm SM}$ and are particularly suitable to maintain the anomaly-free structure of the considered gauge theory.
 Further, an extra $Z_2$ symmetry has been imposed to regulate the tree-level interactions of these five NP fields. $\chi_1$ has been assumed to be the lightest SM-singlet $Z_2$-odd state such that it can be a viable DM candidate in the present BSM formulation.
+Moreover, three right-handed Majorana neutrinos~($N_R^\ell$), all even under the imposed $Z_2$ symmetry, have been considered to explain the neutrino mass and mixing angles using the Type-I seesaw mechanism.
 For convenience, the proposed framework can be called as {\it Beyond the Minimal $U(1)_{L_\mu-L_\tau}$} model or in short, BM-$U(1)_{L_\mu-L_\tau}$.
 Table~\ref{tab:parti} enlists the complete particle content of the model with their gauge quantum numbers.
-Note that the role of the SM-singlet scalar $\phi$ is only to break the $U(1)_{L_\mu-L_\tau}$ symmetry spontaneously with a vacuum expectation value $v^\prime$ and it is a part of the minimal $\mathcal{G}_{\rm SM}\otimes U(1)_{L_\mu-L_\tau}$ model.
+Note that the main role of the SM-singlet scalar $\phi$ is to break the $U(1)_{L_\mu-L_\tau}$ symmetry spontaneously with a vacuum expectation value~(VEV) $v^\prime$ and it is a part of the minimal $\mathcal{G}_{\rm SM}\otimes U(1)_{L_\mu-L_\tau}$ model.
+However, with a proper charge assignment, it can generate mixing among the different neutrino flavors.

 Apart from the $2^{\rm nd}$ and $3^{\rm rd}$ generation SM leptons, $\psi$ and $\eta$ are the only fields charged under $U(1)_Y$ and $U(1)_{L_\mu-L_\tau}$, simultaneously.
 Thus, with the augmented particle spectrum, the total one-loop contribution to the kinetic mixing parameter at the $q^2\to 0$ limit can be defined as,